Create and manage relationships in Power BI Desktop

 Select Manage relationships from the Modeling tab.

-In Manage relationships, select New to open the Create relationship dialog box, where we can select the tables, columns, and any additional settings we want for our relationship.
+In Manage relationships, select New to open the Create relationship dialog box, where we can select the tables, columns, and any other settings we want for our relationship.

 In the first drop-down list, select ProjectHours as the first table, then select the Project column.
 This side is the many side of our relationship.